Develop your Skills and Interests

 Five Reasons Why Other Majors Should Minor in Business Administration:

 - Many students want to start their own business or do freelance work after graduation.
 In the business minor, students learn how to write successful marketing plans, create income statements and balance sheets, and how to conduct ethical business practices.

-- There are many opportunities to network with likeminded people.
-Through SIFE, the classes in the minor, and the professors you encounter, you have a chance to meet people who are innovative and entrepreneurial.
+- There are many opportunities to network with like-minded people.
+Through ENACTUS, the classes in the minor and the professors you encounter, you have a chance to meet people who are innovative and entrepreneurial.

 - Specifically for Art Majors: Marketing and business plans need graphics: loyalty cards, brochures, display boards, logos and t-shirts.
 Business majors love having artists on their team to turn their design ideas into real, physical promotional pieces that can be used for the presentation and possibly in real life.